bxChallenge/UiChallenge/readme.md

 - The delivered result does NOT have to be complete/finished at all.
 We just want to see how your approach is and how you solve issues
 - You are free to include more features, you don't have to.
 Don't invest more than 4 hours

+## Submit your results
+- Please clone the repository (do not fork it)
+- Submit the solution in a **private** repository in your account
+- Before your interview, please grant access to the solution to this github user ('bxChallenge')